BBBase-EHeresy/PPPub/docs/matched_play_guide/doubles_events.md

 [STARTING POSITIONS]

-[Both teams roll a D6 — the team that scores highest becomes Team A and chooses a corner.
+[Both teams roll a D6 â€” the team that scores highest becomes Team A and chooses a corner.
 The chosen corner and the one opposite are Team A's deployment zones; the other two corners are Team B's deployment zones.
 Team A then deploys their Primary Force within 12" of their chosen corner.
 Team B then deploys their Primary Force within 12" of one of their corners.
 Team A then deploys their Secondary Force within 12" of their other corner.
 Finally, Team B deploys their Secondary Force within 12" of their other corner.]

 [INITIAL PRIORITY]